holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/02_levels_of_abstraction/lesson_plan.md

         - Show video: https://www.youtube.com/watch?v=vqcYXeJ02U8
     - Break out `flush` step into its own
         - Sideways tree structure
-- This way of viewing things can be use everywhere
+- This way of viewing things can be used everywhere
     - High level detail with more detail waiting underneath when required
 - Group Activity:
     - In pairs, write a step-by-step program (pseudocode) for accomplishing a task